10 All-New 2018 Models Worth Waiting For

 7. Jeep Wrangler

 Jeep’s biggest news for 2018 is an all-new Wrangler model.
-After years of rumors and struggles (aluminum versus steel construction, labor disputes), the first new Wrangler since 2007, and from everything we know, it will be fantastic.
+After years of rumors and struggles (aluminum versus steel construction, labor disputes), this is the first new Wrangler since 2007, and from everything we know, it will be fantastic.
 Available as a two-door, four-door Unlimited, and pickup truck, the Wrangler will have a host of new engine choices, including a new diesel engine.
 We have a feeling Jeep has found a way to keep its die-hard fans happy.

 Next: This South Korean contender is a BMW-killer.